WELCOME TO A REAL

 @ the shack up inn juke joint chapel

-and finally, the weekend’s main event is here! the juke joint chapel is a music venue decorated in a roadside-americana motif, so it was a no-brainer that my colleague joe binns would bus his band over from atlanta to headline the weekend!
+and finally, the weekend’s main event! the juke joint chapel is a music venue with a roadside-americana motif, so it was a no-brainer that my coworker joe binns would bus his band over from atlanta to headline the weekend.

 Events are optional!

-We hope you’ll take the weekend to slow down, take it easy, and support the local community!
+We hope you’ll take the weekend to slow down, take it easy, visit with folks old and new, and support the local Mississippi Delta community!

 THINGS TO DO